 But wait, there’s more!
 We also get improved performance by loading the object into the client browser so all the functionality mentioned above is buttery smooth and ultra-responsive.
 This could have been the only update to Cognos and I would have been thrilled.

 Dashboards get a similar enhancement, although it’s for OLAP data sources only (no grouping here).
 If you use OLAP sources in your dashboard, this update should provide a much-improved user experience.

 Remember how we used to be able to only chart one measure at a time with most visualizations?
-If you wanted to have multiple measures as “categories,” you had to revert back to the old Cognos Charts, which looked like taking a trip back to the 90’s.
-With Cognos 11.1.6, we can now add multiple measures to a single visualization, giving us a new modern look we want without having to forfeit functionality.
+If you wanted to have multiple measures as categories, you had to revert back to the old Cognos Charts, which looked like taking a trip back to the 90’s.
+With Cognos 11.1.6, we can add multiple measures to a single visualization, giving a modern look without having to forfeit functionality.

 IMPROVED TOOLBAR AND FOCUS MODE IN DASHBOARDING

 Similar to the toolbar in the reporting tool, the dashboarding toolbar will not be docked/pinned.
 The ability to populate your dashboard widgets/visualizations is improved as the drop zones are in the properties panel.
 We no longer have to expand each widget/visualization to add/remove data items.

 We can add another object to map visualizations to support different categories and color them based on categorization.